EPFL-IMOS/dyedgegat/README.md

 python run/main.py --cfg run/configs/toy/dyedgegat.yaml --repeat 5
 ```

-For any questions or feedback, please open an issue in this repository or contact us directly via email.

 The `--cfg` argument specifies the path to the config file, and the `--repeat` argument specifies the number of times to repeat the experiment.

 For evaluation, run the following command: